isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-a-rear-tine-tiller/index.md

 ---
 title: How to Use a Rear Tine Tiller
-description: Proper land preparation is crucial for any serious gardener to ensure they get a good harvest. -  Whether you are preparing an existing seedbed or creating a...
+description: Proper land preparation is crucial for any serious gardener to ensure they get a good harvest.
 slug: /how-to-use-a-rear-tine-tiller/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00